azonin/ezcad-2-to-3/README.md

 > **\> cscript /h:wscript**

+If you prefer not to change your default output for cscript as described above, you can simply run the converter like this:

 ## Configuration
 Edit the `section-template.txt` file to adjust the [TC (Time Correction and Delay values)](https://www.youtube.com/watch?v=gFvbrNnvijo) to match your machine.